 npm separately.
 However, in order for some

-npm packages to work (such as those that require compiling code from source), you will need to install the
+npm packages to work (those that require compiling code from source, for example), you will need to install the

 - sudo apt-get install build-essential

 You now have the necessary tools to work with npm packages that require compiling code from source.

 How To Install Using NVM

 apt is to use a specially designed tool called